yusufm/smallfactory/README.md

 ## 📦 Inventory Management

-smallfactory lets you track and manage inventory directly in your datarepo.
-Each inventory item is stored as a YAML file in the `inventory/` directory.
+smallfactory lets you track and manage inventory.

 ### Add a New Inventory Item